ibm-cloud-docs/vmwaresolutions/sddc/sd_orderinginstance.md

   The SDDC Manager FQDN cannot be publicly resolvable.
 Otherwise, the Cloud Foundation instance configuration fails and is not recoverable.
   Before you specify a domain name, review the [Considerations while choosing a root domain name](../vmonic/trbl_limitations.html#considerations-when-choosing-a-root-domain-name-for-cloud-foundation-instances).

+### Bare Metal Server configuration

-* **Bare Metal Server Configuration**: You can select a bare metal server specification depending on your requirements:
+You can select a bare metal server specification depending on your requirements:
 *  Standard (Dual Intel Xeon E5-2690 v4 / 28 cores total, 2.60 GHz / 256 GB RAM / 12 disks)
 *  Small (Dual Intel Xeon E5-2650 v4 / 24 cores total, 2.20 GHz / 128 GB RAM / 12 disks)

 For guidance on what option to choose, see the _Bill of Materials_ document in the [Architecture Center](https://www.ibm.com/devops/method/content/architecture/virtCloudFoundationPlatform){:new_window}.

+### Data center location

-* **Data center location**: You must select the IBM® Cloud data center where the instance is to be hosted.
+You must select the IBM® Cloud data center where the instance is to be hosted.
 Only the data centers that meet the bare metal server specification are displayed.

+## Services

-When you order a Cloud Foundation instance, you can add the following services:
+When you order a Cloud Foundation instance, you can add the following services.

+### Veeam on IBM Cloud

-* **Veeam on IBM Cloud**: this service seamlessly integrates directly with your VMware hypervisors to help your enterprise achieve high availability.
+This service seamlessly integrates directly with your VMware hypervisors to help your enterprise achieve high availability.
 It can provide recovery points and time objectives of less than 15 minutes upon configuration for your applications and data.

+This service is configured to back up the management virtual machines (VMs) immediately after the deployment of your instance.
+If you do not order this service, there is no backup of the management VMs.
+For more information, see [Managing Veeam on IBM Cloud](../vmonic/managingveeam.html).

 When you order this service, you must configure the following settings for it:
 * **Number of VMs to License**: select the number of VMs to license.
 A minimum of 4 VMs for licenses is required for management.
 * **Storage Size**: select the capacity that meets your storage needs.
 A minimum of 2000 GB of storage is required for management.
 For considerations when estimating storage size, see [Estimating Repository Capacity](https://bp.veeam.expert/resource_planning/repository_planning_sizing.html).
 * **Storage Performance**: select the IOPS (Input/output Operations Per Second) per GB based on your workload requirements.

-  This service is configured to back up the management virtual machines (VMs) immediately after the deployment of your instance.
-If you do not order this service, there is no backup of the management VMs.
-For more information, see [Managing Veeam on IBM Cloud](../vmonic/managingveeam.html).
+### Fortinet on IBM Cloud

-* **Fortinet on IBM Cloud**: this service deploys an HA-pair of FortiGate Security Appliance (FSA) 300 series devices that can provide firewall, routing, NAT, and VPN services to protect the public network connection to your environment.
+This service deploys an HA-pair of FortiGate Security Appliance (FSA) 300 series devices that can provide firewall, routing, NAT, and VPN services to protect the public network connection to your environment.
 For more information, see [Managing Fortinet on IBM Cloud](../vmonic/managingfsa.html).

+### Zerto on IBM Cloud

-* **Zerto on IBM Cloud**: this service provides replication and disaster recovery capabilities to help protect your workloads.
+This service provides replication and disaster recovery capabilities to help protect your workloads.
 For more information, see [Managing Zerto on IBM Cloud](../vmonic/managingzertodr.html).

 ## Procedure